TSobees/Customer-Churn-Prediction-/README.md

 Displayed at the top of the homepage.

-#Model Notes (Logistic Regression Insights)
+MODEL NOTES (LOGISTIC REGRESSION INSIGHTS)

+Logistic Regression:

-Logistic Regression outputs probabilities using the sigmoid function
+Outputs probabilities using the sigmoid function

 Ideal for churn classification due to: